leeping-ng/web-references/full-stack/README.md

 4. At the moment, the mongoDB database has nothing inside.
 We'll need to add collections to the database in the following steps, using [Postman](https://www.postman.com/), which makes it easier than using the CLI of Mongo REPL.
 Nevertheless, this will be quite a lengthy process.

+5. To use Postman, we'll have to get the Express server up and running first.
+First, we'll need to [install Node](https://nodejs.org/en/).

+6. Open a new terminal window, and start the Express server:
+    ```
+    cd express-server
+    npm install # install all dependencies in package.json
+    npm start
+    ```

-5. Create an administrator account:
+7. Create an administrator account:
     - The Express server was designed with 2 categories of accounts: "admin" with special privileges such as adding and deleting collections to the database, and the typical user without these rights.
     - Using Postman, we'll create an admin account.
     Do a POST request to `http://localhost:3000/users/signup` with the following in the body as JSON: